Adult Camp • June 10-14, 2018 • Camp McDowell • Double Springs, Alabama

 - Register Online and Pay Fees with PayPal: Online Registration.

 - Register by Mail and Pay Fees by Check: Download PDF registration form.

-- Camp Schedule/Program: Adult Camp Program.
+- Camp Schedule/Program: Adult Camp Program and Class Descriptions.

 Adult Camp Details

 The Adult Camp session is programmed with an emphasis for adults (singing school lessons, fewer recreation options, extensive singing elective classes).

 Adult Camp is held at Camp McDowell, which is located just off Alabama 195 midway between Double Springs and Jasper, 55 miles northwest of Birmingham, 85 miles southwest of Huntsville, 200 miles west of Atlanta, and 200 miles southeast of Memphis.

 Sleeping quarters at Camp McDowell are comfortable and private motel style rooms with two full beds (linens are provided) and private bathroom.
 Adult camp fee is for double occupancy.
 To request a single room without a roommate, add $250 for single occupancy (subject to available space).
 The lodges have refrigerators, microwaves, ranges, and coffee pots in common areas.

 Meals for breakfast, lunch, and dinner are offered buffet-style in the camp dining hall.
 Vegetarian and vegan options are available for Adult Camp, but you must request in advance.
 We also provide snacks in the mid-morning and mid-afternoon.
 (If you would like to bring treats to share such as drinks, cookies, brownies, fruit, chips, or other food for the snack times, we would appreciate it.)

 Camp Fasola recreation includes swimming, hiking, canoeing, fishing (bring your own gear), crafts, and educational nature programs.